Blacktown and Mount Druitt Hospital

 Northern Beaches Hospital

-The hospital will provide surgical, medical, paediatric, obstetric and inpatient mental health services.
-It will feature a large, modern emergency department.
+The 488 bed facility provides surgical, medical, paediatric, obstetric and inpatient mental health services.
+It features a 50 space emergency department and parking for 1400 cars.

 St George Hospital and Sutherland Hospital

 The St George Hospital redevelopment will increase inpatient beds, add new operating theatres and new units for intensive care and high dependency patients while also providing other clinical support services.

 $277 million has been committed to the redevelopment, with the construction of the new Acute Services Building completed late 2017.

 The Sutherland Hospital redevelopment will deliver a major expansion of adult acute inpatient beds and an emergency department to provide an increased capacity to meet future demands for the community.

 Main works for the $62.9 million redevelopment were completed at the end of 2017.

 The Campbelltown Hospital redevelopment will help meet the future demands of the Macarthur region, one of the fastest growing areas of NSW.